Serving Ideas

 Already Included

 No extra shopping needed.
-Every bag of Mor's Mantu includes the garlic yogurt sauce and the tomato sauce — the same recipes our family has used for generations.
+Every bag of Mor's Mantu includes sauce — the same recipes our family has used for generations.

 Garlic Yogurt